belzecue/atnb_XSM_Extended_State_Machine/README.md

 XSM Extended State Machine
 ==========================

-Latest version : 1.6.1
+Latest version : 2.0.0
-(CAREFUL, This version breaks compatibility with the previous one, especially on signals)
+(CAREFUL, This 2.0 version is a new implementation of XSM, lots of changes to your old XSM woud be needed)

 A freely inspired implementation of [StateCharts](https://statecharts.github.io/what-is-a-statechart.html) for Godot.
 This plugin provides States composition (ie sub-States), regions (ie parallel States) and helper functions for animations and timers.
 It is licensed MIT and written by [ATN](https://gitlab.com/atnb).

 For the very first state machine with XSM, try our [HelloWorld example](https://gitlab.com/atnb/xsm#hello-world) down this page.
-You can also look at the very simple example provided with this plugin to have a glimpse of what is possible with it.
+You can also look at the  simple examples provided with this plugin to have a glimpse of what is possible with it.

 Understanding XSM